S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 -   **Intended outcome**: _The customer stays_.
 -   **Driver**: _Customer X had a negative experience when the product went down, expressed dissatisfaction, and threatened to leave._

 In some cases, when designing interventions, it can be adequate first to determine sub-requirements you consider suitable to fulfill in the course of fulfilling the main requirement, deferring more specific decisions about how to fulfill some or even all of those sub-requirements until later.
-For example, you might decide that "*participants have access to relevant information*," "*there is a clear way to raise concerns," and "facilitation is available when needed*" are essential sub-requirements for a productive decision-making process (main requirement), without yet specifying how to achieve this.
+For example, you might decide that "*participants have access to relevant information*," "*there is a clear way to raise concerns*," and "*facilitation is available when needed*" are essential sub-requirements for a productive decision-making process (main requirement), without yet specifying how to achieve this.

 ### Policies: A Specific Kind of Intervention